 You will complete either Foundation or Higher papers in all skills and will be awarded a grade 1-9.

-A good grade in the GCSE examination can lead to study at A-Level and beyond.
+A good grade in the GCSE examination can lead to study at A-Level or even worldwide travel.

 Option subject: GCSE Art & Design